 Again, it’s not about you.
 It’s not about your social life, your hobbies, your job, not even your livelihood, as tough as that may be.
 It’s plain and simple about other people’s survival – and ultimately about what kind of society we want to live in.
 This may sounds very old-fashioned, but: Do we want to live in a society of self-centered individualism where people only think of themselves and their immediate surroundings, or do we prefer one in which we show consideration and compassion for each other?

 This article was translated from German to English by Evan Binford.
-You can view the original here: Coronavirus: Seht endlich ein, dass es nicht um euch geht.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Coronavirus: Seht endlich ein, dass es nicht um euch geht.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?